Inria-Chile/risotto/HACKING.md

 Finally, we use the model's entailment inference values as proxy relevance scores for each paper.

-The script [`streamlit_apps/nli/run.sh`](https://github.com/Inria-Chile/risotto/blob/master/streamlit_apps/nli/run.sh) must be run to serve the Streamlit application.
+The script [`streamlit_apps/nli/run.sh`](https://github.com/Inria-Chile/risotto/blob/master/streamlit_apps/nli/run.sh) must be run to serve the Streamlit prototype.

 ## References